Buying over the internet

 To find out more about what you can and cannot bring into Australia, see Prohibited and restricted imports.

-The Australian Customs and Border Protection Service may screen, x-ray or examine these goods just like any other imported goods to make sure the goods are allowed into Australia.
-The Australian Quarantine Inspection Service (AQIS) may also need to clear and inspect your goods before they can be delivered to you.
+We may screen, x-ray or examine these goods just like any other imported goods to make sure the goods are allowed into Australia.
+The Department of Agriculture may also need to clear and inspect your goods before they can be delivered to you.

 What will it cost?

 How much the goods are worth, and how they arrive in Australia, will determine how we clear them for delivery to you and what duty, taxes and charges may apply.